Large Diameter Corrugated Steel Pipe System

 John Rolfe Square was developed on a 10-acre lot in Richmond’s desirable West End.
 Eagle Construction worked with a Richmond engineering firm and Colonial Construction Materials to find a space-saving stormwater management solution that would meet Virginia’s stormwater runoff and detention requirements.

-The team selected an underground chamber system rather than the traditional above ground stormwater pond.
+The team selected an underground chamber system rather than a traditional above ground stormwater pond.
 By moving the stormwater BMP underground, the developer was able to maximize land space and eliminate the visually unappealing detention pond.

 The underground stormwater detention system was constructed from a series of 5-foot and 8-foot aluminized corrugated steel pipes.
 Aluminized steel pipe is strong, corrosion resistant and an economical alternative to HDPE which can be costly in large-diameters.